mysteriumnetwork/iqp/README.md

+# IQ protocol go SDK

+This repository contains the go bindings to interact with IQ protocol.

-# Setting up the environment
+## Setting up the environment

 To use this repository you'll need a Go environment set up.
 See the [official Go documentation](https://golang.org/doc/install) for help with that.